z9905080/gin-di-router/README.md

 # gin-di-router
-gin tool of dependency injection with router
+gin tool of controller methods injection with router

 ----